JK vs JL: Which Wrangler Should You Buy in 2026?

 Can I daily drive a JK?

 Yes, millions of people do.
 The JK is noisier and less refined than the JL, but it’s perfectly adequate for daily driving.
 If you have a short commute and don’t mind some road noise, the JK works fine.
 Long highway commutes favor the quieter JL.
+See our soft top vs hard top guide for tips on managing noise and comfort on daily commutes.

 Jeep JK Guide